 Finding the Safest Christmas Lights for My Home

 As you look for Christmas lights this year, be sure to check the boxes to see whether they are indoor or outdoor lights, and what their wattage is.

 Choose new lights if your current strings are more than 5-years old or damaged.
 Like all electrical devices, lights have a shelf life.
 Old Christmas lights might be nostalgic, or faithful in their annual illumination, but they also have a higher risk of short-circuiting and causing electrical issues for your home.

 It isn’t wise to use indoor lights outside, as they aren’t designed to withstand the cold icy temperatures of winter.
 They also may not be sufficiently weather-sealed, which could lead to electrocution during damp weather.

 Similarly, it’s better to use indoor lights on your Christmas tree and inside decorating, as outdoor lights are normally more intense in brightness and heavier.
 You don’t want to weigh your tree branches down with outdoor lights and ruin the aesthetic of your decorations.

 Contact Kentucky Climate Control to Learn More

+So, can I leave my Christmas tree on all night?
 Currently, Kentucky Climate Control serves customers across London, KY.
 Interested in learning more about Kentucky Climate Control and the services we offer?
 We invite you to reach out to us today!